aehrc/pathling/site/docs/roadmap/summarize.md

 ---
 layout: page
-title: Summarise operation
+title: Summarize operation
 nav_order: 2
 parent: Roadmap
 grand_parent: Documentation
 ---

-# Summarise operation
+# Summarize operation

-This change will introduce a new operation called `summarise`.
+This change will introduce a new operation called `summarize`.
 This operation is designed for extracting data for use within other tools, such as statistical and machine learning models.